 That happy meal might not only be promising more than it can deliver — it might actually be making you feel worse…

 According to The Anxiety and Depression Association of America (ADAA), depression is one of the most common mental disorders in the United States.
 In 2014, around 15.7 million adults age 18 or older in the U.S. had experienced at least one major depressive episode in the last year, which represented 6.7 percent of all American adults.
 At any point in time, 3 to 5 percent of adults suffer from major depression; the lifetime risk is about 17 percent.
-As many as 2 out of 100 young children and 8 out of 100 teens may have serious depression.
+As many as 2 out of 100 young children and 8 out of 100 teens may have serious depression and went into ketamine treatment.

 So why is depression so common?